 In February 2021, we announced a strategy-driven restructuring plan in furtherance of our ongoing program to improve operating performance.
 The restructuring plan primarily impacted our operations in EMEA and included the elimination of certain positions, the consolidation of certain functions, and the relocation of certain manufacturing operations from EMEA to APAC.
-The restructuring plan was implemented in phases and is substantially complete as of September 30, 2023.
+The restructuring plan was implemented in phases and is substantially complete as of September 30, 2023 March 31, 2024.
 The timing of the remaining employee termination benefit payments is in accordance with statutory requirements.
 The adjustments to expense recorded were primarily due to changes in the estimates of employee termination benefits.
-From February 2021 to September 30, 2023, total expenses were \$70.0 million.
+From February 2021 to September 30, 2023 March 31, 2024, total restructuring-related expenses were \$70.0 million \$71.8 million.

-The following table summarizes the activity of our February 2021 plan restructuring reserves (in millions):
+The following table summarizes the activity of our February 2021 plan accrued restructuring reserves (in millions):